 - Students appearing unwell or unhygienic

-While SART remains a resource, the following situations are not handled by SART, but should be referred to the following resources or entities:
+While BIT remains a resource, the following situations are not handled by BIT, but should be referred to the following resources or entities:

 - Students who are experiencing suicidal ideation and seek out crisis counseling at local service providers, such as United Services or Day Kimball Healthcare.